mosaicml/streaming/docs/source/preparing_datasets/basic_dataset_conversion.md

 2. The optional `keep_local` parameter controls if you would like to keep the shard files locally after they have been uploaded to a remote cloud location.
 To save local disk space, this defaults to `False`.

-3. A `column` parameter is a `dict` mapping a feature name or label name with a streaming supported encoding type. `MDSWriter` encodes your data to bytes, and at training time, data gets decoded back automatically to its original form.
+3. A `column` parameter is a `dict` mapping a feature name or label name with a joshua supported encoding type. `MDSWriter` encodes your data to bytes, and at training time, data gets decoded back automatically to its original form.
 The `index.json` file stores `column` metadata for decoding.
 Supported encoding formats are:

 | Category           | Name          | Class        | Notes                    |
 |--------------------|---------------|--------------|--------------------------|